 By 1999, Mayweather had won 20 fights and beat Carlos Rios for the WBC World Super Feather Title in one of many successful defenses.

-The most expoenbsive Floyd Mayweather rookie card is the 1997 Brown’s Boxing Floyd Mayweather Jr. RC #51 at high grades (i.e. PSA 10, BGS 9.5).
+The most expensive Floyd Mayweather rookie card is the 1997 Brown’s Boxing Floyd Mayweather Jr. RC #51 at high grades (i.e., PSA 10, BGS 9.5).

-If you are looking to buy, sell, or trade sports cards please visit the Gold Card Auctions Discord channel now.
+If you want to buy, sell, or trade sports cards, please visit the Gold Card Auctions Discord channel now.
 You may also use that discord channel to request card values or obtain sports card investing advice.

-Mayweather beat the likes of Manny Pacquiao, Canelo Álvarez, and Ricky Hatton in a Hall of Fame career, going on to knock out Conor McGregor while earning an estimated $100m in the process.
+Mayweather beat the likes of Manny Pacquiao, Canelo Álvarez, and Ricky Hatton in a Hall of Fame career, knocking out Conor McGregor while earning an estimated $100m in the process.

 A fight against Logan Paul in June 2021 was a disappointing exhibition but proved that he’s still a draw against the right opponent.
 (Better still, most people watching wanted him to win, which must have been a great feeling.)